iopipe/iopipe-js-core/README.md

 # Capturing timeouts

-By default, IOpipe will capture timeouts by exiting your function 150ms early from the _configured timeout_, to allow time for reporting.
+By default, IOpipe will capture timeouts by exiting your function 150ms early from the AWS configured timeout, to allow time for reporting.
 You can disable this feature by setting `timeoutWindow` to `0` in your configuration:

 ```javascript